-The placenta is a complex organ that performs vital functions during pregnancy It not only ensures basic connection between a mother and her baby, but also plays an active role in harmonic growth and development of the foetus during pregnancy.
-Studies and research have provided convincing evidence that the placenta has significant value and may be used after delivery as well.
+The placenta is a complex organ that performs vital functions during pregnancy It not only ensures a basic connection between a mother and the baby, but also plays an active role in the harmonic growth and development of the baby during pregnancy.
+Studies and research have provided convincing evidence that the placenta has significant value and may also be used after delivery.

 The placenta, a unique source of cell populations, may be readily used after birth, namely for:

-- collection of cord blood from veins close to the superficial placental veins – it contains rare hematopoietic stem cells that may be used in standard treatment of dozens of serious diseases, as well as in regenerative medicine, the same as in the case of blood from the umbilical cord.
-The combination of these two sources may ensure a sufficient number of hematopoietic stem cells for multiple use,
+- Collection of cord blood from veins close to the superficial placental veins – it contains rare haematopoietic stem cells that may be used in the standard treatment of dozens of serious diseases, as well as in regenerative medicine, the same as in the case of blood from the umbilical cord.
+The combination of these two sources may ensure a sufficient number of haematopoietic stem cells for multiple use

-- collection of the whole placental tissue – it contains several types of cells, in particular hematopoietic stem cells, progenitor stem cells, mesenchymal stem cells, trophoblast stem cells or endothelial progenitor cells.
-Research is focusing on their therapeutic use, in particular in regenerative medicine.
+- Collection of the whole placental tissue – it contains several types of cells, in particular, haematopoietic stem cells, progenitor stem cells, mesenchymal stem cells, trophoblast stem cells and endothelial progenitor cells.
+Research is focusing on their therapeutic use, particularly in regenerative medicine.

 The advantage of placental cells lies in their great potential of differentiation into a wide range of cells, their ideal availability, painless collection and low risk of viral contamination.

 - By collecting placental tissue together with the umbilical cord blood and umbilical cord tissue, your baby will have available the widest range of cells that may be obtained at delivery and therefore more options for treatment of various diseases

 - Its cells are used in cell therapy, regenerative treatment of damaged tissue and organs and tissue bioengineering